ekiro/haps/docs/guide.rst

 There are two classes, and the first one is quite simple, it inherits from :code:`IMailer` and implements its only method :code:`send`.
 The only new thing here is the :code:`@egg()` decorator.
-You can use it to tell *chaps* about any callable (a class is also a callable) that returns the implementation of a base type.
+You can use it to tell *haps* about any callable (a class is also a callable) that returns the implementation of a base type.
-Now you can probably guess how *chaps* can resolve right dependencies - it looks into inheritance chain.
+Now you can probably guess how *haps* can resolve right dependencies - it looks into inheritance chain.

 The :code:`UserService` implementation is a way more interesting.
 Besides the parts we've already seen in the :code:`DummyMailer`  implementation, it uses the :code:`Inject` `descriptor <https://docs.python.org/3.6/howto/descriptor.html>`_ to provide dependencies.
 Yes, it's that simple.
-You only need to define class-level field :code:`Inject` with proper annotation, and *chaps* will take care of everything else.
+You only need to define class-level field :code:`Inject` with proper annotation, and *haps* will take care of everything else.
 It means creating and binding the proper instance.

 .. warning::